 Because the galaxy is several billion years older than the Earth, planets around distant stars have had plenty of time to produce civilizations that would by now possess technology millions of years beyond current human capability.
 Presumably those advanced aliens would have built vessels permitting easy interstellar travel and so should be conducting regular tours to their favorite Earthly vacation spots.
 But as the famously sagacious physicist Enrico Fermi long ago observed, alien life is conspicuous in its absence.
 “Where is everybody?”
 Fermi asked.
-Ever since, experts and amateurs alike have sought reasons why the best response to Fermi’s question is some-thing other than simply concluding that no aliens exist.
+Ever since, people have sought reasons for why the best response to Fermi’s question is something other than simply concluding that no aliens exist.

 Of course, proving alien life’s existence would not require an actual visit from Klaatu and Gort or those Witch Mountain kids.
 A text message or even a Morse Code telegram would be evidence enough.
 But as Elizabeth Quill points out on Page 22, human strategies for finding such a signal have probably been attuned to the wrong medium: the electromagnetic waves, basically radio, that represent a transient phase in Earth’s communication technology.
 Seeking signs of ET by listening to radio waves is like trying to watch ESPN on a TV with rabbit ears.